-On the next day, you will visit the Tiger’s Nest Monastery which is known to have been visited by the spiritual leader, Guru Rimpoche flying on a Tiger’s back.
-Thulo Phuk and Pel Phuk are the main caves of spiritual importance along with the views of the four major temples.
-The serene setting in the rocky cliffs gives a spiritual ambiance.
+The next day, you will visit the Tiger’s Nest Monastery, which is known to have been visited by the spiritual leader, Guru Rimpoche, flying on a Tiger’s back.
+Thulo Phuk and Pel Phuk are the main caves of spiritual importance, along with the views of the four major temples.
+The serene setting on the rocky cliffs gives a spiritual ambiance.
 After visiting the cultural representation of Bhutan, you will head back to your hotel and prepare for the next day's hike.

 The next day's hike takes you to Chele La pass from Ningula.
-The hike takes you across Kung Karpo pass to Haa Valley.
-Through rhododendron forest and snow-capped mountains, you reach Kung Karpo pass at an elevation of 4100m.
-Along the Chele La pass, you see the prayer flags and the boundless scenery of mountains.
+The hike takes you across the Kung Karpo pass to Haa Valley.
+Through rhododendron forest and snow-capped mountains, you reach Kung Karpo pass at an elevation of 4,100m.
+Along the Chele La pass, and you see the prayer flags and the boundless scenery of mountains.
 From Chele La, a drive takes you to Thimphu.

 This day marks your arrival in the valley town of Paro, Bhutan.
 You will experience the thrill of flying close to the hills as your flight begins landing at the Paro International Airport.
 The mountains on the horizon sit silently facing the valley.
-Upon your landing, our associates at Third Rock Adventure will greet you and transfer you to your hotel.
+Our Bhutanese guide from Third Rock Adventure will greet you and transfer you to your hotel upon your landing.

 After having some refreshment, you will begin your day tour today itself.
 For your first sightseeing tour in Bhutan, you will visit the Rinpung Dzong.
 The dzong is situated very close to your stay.
 After crossing a well-known wooden bridge, you will get to the monastery.
-Rinpung is translated to ‘fortress of the heaps of jewels’ and indeed it is.
-The exterior of the monastery is colored red and white like any other dzong, but the structure itself is gigantic.
+Rinpung is translated to ‘fortress of the heaps of jewels,’ and indeed it is.
+The monastery's exterior is colored red and white like any other dzong, but its structure is gigantic.
 With huge windows and elaborate wooden carvings, it is a sight to sore eyes.
-Built-in the 15th century by the Drukpa Lineage of the Kagyu sect, it currently serves as a religious and administrative body for the government of Bhutan.
+Built in the 15th century by the Drukpa Lineage of the Kagyu sect, it currently serves as a religious and administrative body for the government of Bhutan.

 Bhutan gets even more exciting as you go to visit Kichu Lhakhang.
-Kichu monastery is situated in Lango Gewong and houses one of the oldest Buddhist temples in Bhutan, Jowo Temple.
-Jowo was built by Songtsen Gampo, a Tibetan Emperor, in the 7th century.
-The religious belief is that the spiritual leader, Guru Rimpoche concealed many spiritual treasures here.
+Kichu monastery is situated in Lango Gewong and houses one of the oldest Buddhist temples in Bhutan, Jowo Temple; and It was built by Songtsen Gampo, a Tibetan Emperor, in the 7th century.
+The religious belief is that the spiritual leader, Guru Rimpoche, concealed many spiritual treasures here.
 After the enjoyable trip, you'll head back to your hotel.

-Tiger’s Nest Monastery is perhaps the most talked about and the most fascinating cultural icons in the Land of Thunder Dragon.
-After having breakfast, you will head on for a hike to Tiger’s Nest monastery also known locally as Paro Taktsang.
-The monastery is situated on the edge of a high cliff just 900m/2952ft above the valley of Paro.
-The Tiger’s Nest claims its name from the religious belief that Guru Rimpoche/ Padmasambhava flew on a Tiger’s back and came to these caves for practicing meditation for 3 months.
+Tiger’s Nest Monastery is perhaps the most talked about and the fascinating cultural icon in the Land of Thunder Dragon.
+After having breakfast, you will head on for a hike to Tiger’s Nest monastery, also known locally as Paro Taktsang.
+The monastery is situated on the edge of a high cliff just 900m/2,952ft above the valley of Paro.
+The Tiger’s Nest claims its name from the religious belief that Guru Rimpoche/ Padmasambhava flew on a Tiger’s back and came to these caves to practice meditation for three months.
 Guru Rimpoche is a spiritual leader of Bhutan who is credited for introducing Vajrayana Buddhism to Bhutan.

-There are many areas in the monastery that you can take time to observe.
-The two most important caves in the monastery are Thulo Phuk where Guru Rimpoche landed on a Tiger’s back and Pel Phuk cave where he meditated for months.
-All around the cave you will find ancient paintings depicting Buddhism and Buddhist deities.
+There are many areas in the monastery that you can take the time to observe.
+The two most important caves in the monastery are Thulo Phuk, where Guru Rimpoche landed on a Tiger’s back, and Pel Phuk cave, where he meditated for months.
+All around the cave, you will find ancient paintings depicting Buddhism and Buddhist deities.
 There are particularly four major temples and residential shelters that you can visit.
 You can excurse from one building to the other walking through a rocky stairway.
 The Paro valley is seen from the balcony of the buildings.
 The view of that height is phenomenal.
 You can see the butter lamps being lit by the monks as worship for the Buddhist deities’ idols.

 The serenity and peaceful setting take you to a spiritual place.
 You can even meditate for a while before heading back.
 After enjoying the day, head back to Paro and relish the streets in the evening.

-Haa valley is situated on the west of the country and is known also as the hidden Land Rice Valley due to the high production of Rice.
+Haa valley is situated in the west of the country and is also known as the hidden Land Rice Valley due to the high production of Rice.
 You will meet your hiking crew and begin your hike on the unpaved motor road.
 You keep to the left side of the villages and then take the footpath trail on the right side of the village.
 After a gradual climb, you will reach the Yak headers camp.
 These camps show a rural setting of Bhutan.
-From there on you will see two trails.
+From there on, you will see two trails.
 The left trail takes you to the summer yak herders camp towards the border of China.
-You will take the right-side trail which leads you to the final climb below Sagala pass.
+You will take the right-side trail, which leads you to the final climb below Sagala pass.